msmachadodossantos/asanoba/visual_identity/README.md

 ASANOBA is not defined by a logo alone, but by the **interplay of elements** that shape a coherent experience: vibrant color, basic forms, thoughtful typography, and metaphorical symbolism that mirrors the learning process.

-It’s a system built to adapt, evolve, and expand—just like the minds it serves.
+It’s a system built to adapt, evolve, and expand.
+Just like the minds it serves.